jparr721/Lazarus/DOCUMENTATION.md

 # Documentation
 Documentation is added at sufficient milestones.

+## September 12th, 2018
+The support vector machine implementation via tensorflow allowed for a very marginal increase in training time for the algorithm, and a very negligable increase in overall predictive accuracy of the dataset.
+I feel that I have reached the end of the usefulness of this dataset, but I am now moving onto the more robust NHANES dataset to be able to make much more real life estimates about the outcome and lifestyle choices that affect diabetes in adults.

+I need to do more research to determine the viability of the insulin prediction system to know more concretely whether or not it is feasible given my current resources.

 ## August 29th, 2018
 The support vector machine performed considerably better with the Pima Indians Data Set Training Accuracy: 83%